ShammyLevva/FTAnalyzer/docs/index.md

 ### Facebook, Support Site & Twitter

 The [Support website](https://www.facebook.com/FTAnalyzer) is hosted as a page on Facebook.
 The [User Group](https://www.facebook.com/groups/ftanalyzer) is also on Facebook.
-The Twitter account is @FTAnalyzer note I don't check twitter very often so easiest is to raise an issue on the [issues site](http://www.ftanalyzer.com/issues)
+Any issues should be raised on the [issues site](https://www.ftanalyzer.com/issues)

 ### Initial Features